 Whether you’re looking to improve the condition of your hair or you’re looking for a suitable hairstyle to wear for bed, these 7 tips to protect your hair while you sleep will help you wake up with softer, healthier and more manageable hair in the morning.

 Hair is the most fragile when it is wet or damp.
 This is mainly because the proteins (known as keratins) present in each follicle form a much weaker bond when wet.
 When you brush, sleep or play with wet hair, the hair stretches and deforms the follicle rather than snapping back into shape.
-This unnecessary stretching and friction damages the hair follicle, leaving you with rough, broken and damaged hair.
+This unnecessary stretching and friction damage the hair follicle, leaving you with rough, broken, and damaged hair.

 After washing your hair, use a microfiber towel to gently pat dry and remove excess water.
 You may want to finish drying your hair with a hair dryer, but don’t put it on the highest heat option.
 Also, avoid brushing your hair when wet and, instead, use your fingers or a wide-tooth comb to remove the tangles.